Water management: recycling and treatment

 Water recycling as a key element of water management

 Modern water management is more than just ensuring the availability of sufficient amounts of fresh water.
 It also involves separating resources from wastewater streams and reintroducing them to the cycle.
 Intelligent recycling strategies are thus becoming increasingly important.
 In principle, there are two ways to recycle water: First, water is collected in a pH- or impurity-based manner and reused in comparable areas.
 The second approach is the end-of-pipe solution.
 All wastewater is centrally collected and is anaerobically cleansed.
 The biogas created in the process can be used to meet 20 to 30 percent of a brewery’s energy needs.
 Another possibility would be a downstream zero liquid discharge step in which about 95 percent of wastewater can be returned to an operation.

 Theoretically, the final volume produced by the zero liquid discharge step could be treated until it reached process water quality.
 As purified process water, it could replace some of the drinking water used in widely established brewing processes.
 Like the use of rainwater in households, brewers would need a separate process water network for this step.
 A new facility would certainly have more space for such a system than an existing building would.
 This option also leaves one general problem unsolved: If the frequency of water use rises, the electricity consumed as part of processing and transport will increase, too.

 The world’s leading trade fair drinktec will make water one of its focal themes, highlighting the issues of water shortages, water consumption and sustainable water management.
 At drinktec 2021, find out about the latest research results and experience water-management solutions at work.
-Other relevant aspects of water as a resource will be presented first hand to the international brewing, beverage and liquid food industries at the world’s leading trade fair from October 4 – 8, 2021.
+Other relevant aspects of water as a resource will be presented first hand to the international brewing, beverage and liquid food industries at the world’s leading trade fair from September 12 to 16, 2022.
 Would you like to showcase your own innovations, too?
 Then you should be a part of the next drinktec as well.